SteeltoeOSS/Steeltoe/src/SteelToe.Discovery.Client/README.md

 ## Discovering Services
 Once the app has started, the Discovery client will begin to operate in the background, both registering services and periodically fetching the service registry from the server.

-The simplest way of using the registry to lookup services when using the `HttpClient` is to use the SteelToe `DiscoveryHttpClientHandler`.
+The simplest way of using the registry to lookup services when using the `HttpClient` is to use the Steeltoe `DiscoveryHttpClientHandler`.
 For example, see below the `FortuneService` class.
 It is intended to be used to retrieve Fortunes from a Fortune micro service.
 The micro service is registered under the name `fortuneService`.

 First, notice that the `FortuneService` constructor takes the `IDiscoveryClient` as a parameter.
 This is the discovery client interface which you use to lookup services in the service registry.
 Upon app startup, it is registered with the DI service so it can be easily used in any controller, view or service in your app.
 Notice that the constructor code makes use of the client by creating an instance of the `DiscoveryHttpClientHandler`, giving it a reference to the `IDiscoveryClient`.